 The customer’s contract includes a list of the FinDock packages to be installed.
 A FinDock configuration consists of multiple packages which can be installed using installer.findock.com in your production and/or sandbox environments.
 FinDock installation, configuration, target creation, page layout modifications, approval processes and other configuration items are done by the customer together with their implementation partner.

-There are five phases of installation and configuration, as described in the following articles:
+There are six phases of installation and configuration, as described in the following articles:

 - Installing FinDock packages